AndyObtiva/abstract_feature_branch/README.md

 8. [Optional] Add code <code>AbstractFeatureBranch.logger = "[your_application_logger]"</code> (it defaults to a new instance of Ruby <code>Logger</code>.
 Must use a logger with <code>info</code> and <code>warn</code> methods).
 9. [Optional] Add code <code>AbstractFeatureBranch.cacheable = {[environment] => [true/false]}</code> to indicate cacheability of loaded feature files for enhanced performance (it defaults to true for every environment other than development).
 10. [Optional] Add code <code>AbstractFeatureBranch.load_application_features</code> to pre-load application features for improved first-use performance
-11. [Optional] Add code <code>AbstractFeatureBranch.feature_store = Redis.new(options)</code> to configure Redis for overrides and/or [per-user feature enablement](#per-user-feature-enablement)
+11. [Optional] Add code <code>AbstractFeatureBranch.feature_store = Redis.new(options)</code> to configure Redis for overrides and/or [scoped feature enablement](#scoped-feature-enablement) (e.g. per-user)
-12. [Optional] Set <code>AbstractFeatureBranch.feature_store_live_fetching = true</code> to enable live fetching of features from store (e.g. Redis) to avoid need for app/server restart upon feature changes, with the trade-off of slightly more latency due to making calls to feature store over the network (this affects per-user feature enablement too, pre-caching all user IDs for features on app/server restart when disabled)
+12. [Optional] Set <code>AbstractFeatureBranch.feature_store_live_fetching = true</code> to enable live fetching of features from store (e.g. Redis) to avoid need for app/server restart upon feature changes, with the trade-off of slightly more latency due to making calls to feature store over the network (this affects scoped feature enablement too, pre-caching all user IDs for features on app/server restart when disabled)

 Instructions
 ------------